Orca (Killer Whales) Fun Facts

 Killer whales are the ocean’s top predator.
 In Western Australia, their power comes from a complex matriarchal and matrilineal social structure.
 Put simply, everyone listens to mum — and even more importantly, granny!

 Naturaliste Charters pioneered killer whale expeditions in WA, launching tours in 2015.
-The deep Bremer Bay sub-basin is home to the largest congregation of orcas in the Southern Ocean.
+The deep Bremer Canyon sub-basin is home to the largest congregation of orcas in the Southern Ocean.
 Research on board, in collaboration with Project Orca, has identified over 150 individual killer whales, each now known by name.

 In ancient times, orcas were called asesina ballenas, or ‘whale killer’.
 The phrase eventually flipped into the easier term ‘killer whale’.
 Their scientific name is Orcinus orca — where Orcinus translates to “kingdom of the dead” and orca is a type of whale.